jelgar1/cv/README.md

 - At BIME Analytics I built marketing dashboards and communicated with our CEO so she could then present out company marketing performance to the board of investors.
 I was also responsible for the customer reference program which would involve constantly liaising with our customers.

-- Presented our final project (Politify) to a room of a few hundred people and even managed a few laughs (with me, not at me!).
+- I presented our final project (Politify) to a room of a few hundred people and even managed a few laughs (with me, not at me!).

 #### Comfortable in challenging situations
 I can quickly adapt to challenging situations and like taking risks and constantly challenging and improving myself.

 - For my first full time job at BIME Analytics I moved to Montpellier in the south of France.
 I barely knew the language, I didn't know anyone in the city and it was a completely new industry for me.
 I ended up staying for a fantastic 2 years.
-While I was there the number of free trial signups more than doubled.
+While I was there the number of free trial signups more than doubled and web traffic increased by over 50%.

 - At Makers Academy we're challenged with new technologies each week.
 I've continued this approach after the course recently looking into Sass.